duelinggalois/Crypto-Liquid-Market-Maker/README.md

 ```
 **Adjustments**

 As trades execute, the proceeds are relisted for at a margin.
-For example after three trades were sold in a single price movement in the `ETH-BTC pair`, the `trading.adjust()` command relists those trades:
+For example after three trades were sold in a single price movement in the `ETH-BTC` pair, the `trading.adjust()` function relists those trades:

 ```
 #python3.6